Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Preliminary Algebraic Definitions, Notation and Results

 \subsection{Idempotent Semifield}

 Consider the set $\mathbb{R}_{+}$ of nonnegative reals with two binary operations: addition denoted by $\oplus$ and defined as maximum, and multiplication denoted and defined as usual.
 Both operations are associative and commutative, and multiplication distributes over addition.
-Addition is idempotent since $x\oplus x=\max(x,x)=x$ for all $x\in\mathbb{R}_{+}$, and thus it is not invertible.
-Idempotent addition induces a partial order by the rule: $x\leq y$ if and only if $x\oplus y=y$, which is in agreement with the natural linear order on $\mathbb{R}_{+}$.
-The algebraic system $\langle\mathbb{R}_{+},0,\oplus\rangle$ presents a linearly ordered idempotent Abelian semigroup with identity.
+Addition is idempotent since $x\oplus x=\max(x,x)=x$ for all $x\in\mathbb{R}_{+}$, and thus not invertible.
+It induces a partial order by the rule: $x\leq y$ if and only if $x\oplus y=y$, which is in agreement with the natural linear order on $\mathbb{R}_{+}$.
+With these properties, the system $\langle\mathbb{R}_{+},0,\oplus\rangle$ forms an idempotent Abelian semigroup with identity.

-The system $\langle\mathbb{R}_{+},1,\times\rangle$ has the structure of an Abelian group where powers with rational (and even real) exponents are well defined, which means that this system is radicable (algebraically complete).
+With usual multiplication, the system $\langle\mathbb{R}_{+},1,\times\rangle$ has the structure of an Abelian group where powers with rational (and even real) exponents are well defined, which means that this system is radicable (algebraically complete).
 In what follows, the multiplication sign $\times$ is omitted as in the standard algebra to save writing.
-Under the above properties, the algebraic system $\langle\mathbb{R}_{+},0,1,\oplus,\times\rangle$ is usually classified as a linearly ordered idempotent radicable semifield and commonly referred to as max-algebra.
+Under the above properties, the system $\langle\mathbb{R}_{+},0,1,\oplus,\times\rangle$ is commonly classified as a linearly ordered idempotent radicable semifield and referred to as max-algebra.